kylep/kyle.pericak.com/content/posts/python/python-cheat-sheet.md

 So you ran into a problem because ubuntu ships an ancient version of pip, and some dependency package like subprocess32 is breaking your install.
 A forum post says you should update pip.
-Ok... sure.

 ```bash
 pip install -U pip
 ```

-Great...
 Except now pip won't run at all.

 ```bash
 pip install python-openstackclient